EichanInIt/COS30049-Computing-Technology-Innovation-Project_CAA_ML_model/README.md

     python flights_data_transformation.py

-   This script will generate a cleaned dataset named `2015-Cleaned_flight_data.csv`, which will be saved in the `dataset` folder for use in model training.
+   This script will generate a file named `2015-Cleaned_flight_data.csv`, which will be saved in the `dataset` folder.

 2. To start training the model and generating the output, run the following command: